Homemade Tomato Sauce for Canning (Spaghetti Sauce)

 Instructions

-1. Peel, core and quarter tomatoes.
-(Head here for how to peel tomatoes and how to core tomatoes)
+• Peel, core and quarter tomatoes.
+(Head here to learn how to core tomatoes)

 Notes